-The 400 mg loading dose of imsidolimab will be delivered to subjects in Arm 1 as two 2-mL injections.
-To maintain the blind, subjects in Arm 2 receiving the 200 mg loading dose will receive one 2-mL injection of imsidolimab and one 2-mL injection of placebo, and subjects assigned to placebo will receive two 2-mL injections of placebo (see [Table 3](#)).
-At Weeks 4 and 8, subjects will receive 1 x 2 mL injection of either imsidolimab, 1:1 imsidolimab:placebo, or placebo.
+The 400 mg loading dose of imsidolimab will be delivered as two 2-mL injections.
+To maintain the blind, on Day 1 subjects receiving the 200 mg loading dose will receive one 2-mL injection of imsidolimab and one 2-mL injection of placebo, and subjects receiving placebo will receive two 2-mL injections of placebo.
+At Day 113 (Week 16), following re-randomization of subjects from the placebo arm into active treatment groups, all subjects will receive two 2-mL injections of either imsidolimab alone or imsidolimab and placebo.
+On all other study visits, subjects will receive one 2-mL injection (see [Table 3](#)).

 AnaptysBio, Investigator, and subjects will be blinded to treatment assignment of imsidolimab or placebo.
 An unblinded Pharmacist will be responsible for study treatment dispensing.
-Because active study treatment is slightly different in appearance from placebo, syringes will be covered in tape.

-Once the subject has provided informed consent/assent and meets all inclusion and no exclusion criteria, the study site will request the treatment assignment using a central Interactive Web Response System (IWRS).
+Once the subject has provided an informed consent and meets all inclusion and no exclusion criteria, the study site will request the treatment assignment on Day 1 and Day 113 using a central Interactive Web Response System (IWRS).
 The process for breaking the blind will be handled through the IWRS.
 Unblinding is undertaken by a predetermined process to ensure that participating subject and study team are not unblinded unnecessarily and the study results are not compromised.
 Unblinding of treatment assignment during the study should occur only if it is necessary to know what treatment the subject received during the placebo-controlled period.
 Unblinding should occur if the Investigator deems identification of the study treatment is necessary for the purpose of providing urgent subject care, and knowledge of the subject's treatment assignment (imsidolimab or placebo) will alter subsequent care (emergency unblinding).

 In the event that emergency unblinding is necessary, the Investigator must ensure that the unblinding of the treatment code is performed in a discrete manner and the treatment is disclosed only to those persons involved with the direct medical care of the subject.
-The Investigator must provide the reason for unblinding to the AnaptysBio Medical Monitor according to AnaptysBio instructions following emergency unblinding.
+The Investigator must provide the reason for unblinding to the Medical Monitor according to ANB instructions following emergency unblinding.
+Subjects for whom the blind has been broken will be discontinued from treatment at the time of unblinding.
+After discontinuation from treatment, subjects should remain in the study for the duration of the safety follow-up period and complete the Day 281 (Week 40) EOS/ET visit 12 weeks after their last dose of study treatment.